 Residential treatment is an umbrella term for any stay for the purpose of health.
-This includes medical detox centers, rehabs, and inpatient mental health residential stays.
+This includes medical detox centers, rehabs, and inpatient mental health residential programs.
 Medical centers and rehabs are most often targeted toward addressing substance abuse issues along with any associated mental illness.
 Other residential treatment programs may specifically focus on ADHD and autism, personality disorders, grief, or reducing self-harm.
 The length of stay at a residential center may vary, but typically there is around-the-clock supervision and a culture of discipline and healing.
 While these types of programs are a great first step, the overall success rate of rehab programs alone is lower than that of a treatment plan that includes an aftercare program.

 Wilderness therapy programs are therapeutic wellness programs where a troubled child ventures into the wilderness and remote areas with a guide, a therapist, and a group of other troubled teens.
 The idea is that removing the convenience of society and negative influences will promote introspection and self-reliance.
-While there are a variety of types of programs under the “wilderness program” banner, this type of treatment has been recently recognized as controversial, with no conclusive results for its effectiveness.
+While there are a variety of types of programs under the “teen wilderness program” banner, this type of treatment has been recently recognized as controversial, with no conclusive results for its effectiveness.

 Therapeutic Boarding School

 Therapeutic boarding schools are long-term treatment programs designed for troubled teens.
 Typically, the length of stay is a year or more, which can give troubled teenagers the time and space needed to adjust their negative behavior, overcome drug abuse, and learn effective coping skills for mental health problems.
 Another positive aspect of sending troubled teens to a boarding school is that during treatment, they can continue their education.
-That being said, there are some pitfalls to therapeutic boarding schools.
+That being said, there are some pitfalls to these types of therapeutic programs.
 When troubled teens complete the program, they often leave without a clear plan moving forward.
 Also, if for some reason, an individual turns 18 before the program is complete, there is a good chance they abandon the treatment process.